 We are the Media Innovation Studio focussing on how innovation can be applied to various platforms and technologies.
 Currently we are working on a DataMakers project looking at how communities can generate their own data and use it to make better decisions.
 Additionally, we are keen to explore the use of making within communities that creates data.

 Hmmm.
 Looks like no one has shared an invention.

-This chapter has no upcoming events right now.
+This club has no upcoming events right now.